plexus/arnebrasseur.net/site/posts/2025-piglet.md

 starting to feel like a snowball of obligations.
 Given how busy we were with client work at Gaiwan, the sensible thing was to put the project on ice for a while.

+The last commits before the hiatus are from October 2023.
+Some of the last things I worked on were a built-in library providing reactive primitives, intended as a basis for declarative UIs, a "dev server" which made it easier to develop Piglet programs intended for the browser, by providing resolution and files from npm and piglet packages, and auto-generating the index.html that ties it all together.
+I also added a build setup for compiling and bundling Piglet itself using Rollup.

+I had initially shunned build tools a Rollup, Esbuild, or Vite.
+For the longest time JavaScript did not have a "native" module format, making these bundlers essentials.
+In the process they could provide additional optimizations, and even support upcoming language features by desugaring them more basic code understood by all browsers.
+But it was 2023, ESM had been supported by evergreen browsers for some time, and JavaScript itself had significantly matured over the years.
+I wanted to see how far I could writing code that browsers could readily understand.
+Not necessating a specific build tool was compelling because it meant a significant piece of complexity and potential friction was eliminated.

+Still, I realized that for Piglet to be taken seriously we had to eventually be able to generate compact, optimized, single-file builds.
+Both of the Piglet runtime itself, and of the code the Piglet compiler generates.
+Adding Rollup took care of the runtime.
+While full Ahead-of-Time compilation of `.pig` sources is still a work in progress, earlier this year the groundwork for AOT was laid, ensuring that Piglet can spit out ESM modules that are amenable to tree-shaking (also known as dead code eliminiation).